Item - 2026.EX30.1

 Tracking Status

-- This item will be considered by Executive Committee on April 15, 2026.
-It will be considered by City Council on April 22, 23 and 24, 2026, subject to the actions of the Executive Committee.
+- This item was considered by the Executive Committee on April 15, 2026 and adopted without amendment.
+It will be considered by City Council on April 22 and 23, 2026.

 EX30.1 - Critical Investments in Streetlight Infrastructure for Public Safety